Cyberes/MatrixGPT/README.md

 I included a sample Systemd service.

+## Use

+Invite the bot to your room and query it with the command `!c` (this can be changed in the config.)

+Don't try to use two bots in the same thread.

 ## Encryption

 This bot supports encryption.
 I recommend using [Pantalaimon](https://github.com/matrix-org/pantalaimon/) to manage encryption keys as the